openwall/john-packages/deploy/readme.md

 - Mingw + Wine (64-bit), using an ancient Fedora Docker image
 - Cygwin (64-bit)

-At previous version rolling-2310, `john` is also known to build and work on:
+In previous versions `john` is also known to build and work on:

-- FreeBSD 12
+- FreeBSD 12 and above
 - macOS (on X86)
 - Mingw + Wine (32-bit), using an ancient Fedora Docker image